-From 2011 I have genuinely carried an X100 Series camera with me everywhere, (always the silver model in its brown leather case).
-With each refinement from S, through to T and to F, the Fujifilm X100 has seen additional processing power and features hidden under the retro elegance of vintage styling.
-Rarely does the X100 escape positive comment or queries when it’s out in public, people are drawn to the vintage look which in itself creates a relaxed atmosphere especially for portrait photography.
+Since 2011 I have genuinely carried an X100 Series camera with me everywhere. (always the silver model).
+With each refinement from S, through to F, and now to V the Fujifilm X100 has seen signifiant updates.
+From additional processing power, wifi and and features hidden under the retro elegance of vintage styling.
+Rarely does the X100V escape positive comment or queries when it’s out in public.
+People love the vintage look.
+This creates a relaxed atmosphere for portrait photography.

-Long Exposure Photography
+Fujifilm X100V Long Exposure Photography

-Don’t let the compact simplicity of the X100 deceive you, this is a powerful, fully featured little camera.
-As well as a built-in ND filter the lens ring unscrews to allow additional featured to be used.
-This next image was captured at the edge of Derwentwater in the Lake District on a later summer evening.
-The X100 Series shutter button is threaded to take the traditional cable release making long exposure photography that bit easier.
+Don’t let the compact simplicity of the X100V deceive you, this is a powerful, fully featured little camera.
+As well as a built-in ND filter the lens ring unscrews allowing filters to be attached.
+This next photograph was captured on a later summer evening on the edge of Derwentwater (Lake District).
+I on a later summer evening.
+The X100 shutter button is threaded for a cable release, this makes long exposure photography easy.

 Long Exposure photography can be useful on bright and windy days to smooth out the surface of water.

-Documentary & Music
+X100V Documentary & Music

 I love using the X100 series for documenting behind the scenes work whether at music events or on film sets.
 The X100 is a natural performer that doesn’t intimidate a subject in the same way a large DSLR might.

-That said if you own the X100 camera the converters are a great addition, in addition version two of the lenses are automatically picked up by the X100F which removes the need to tell the camera they are attached via the menu system.
+If you own the X100 camera the converters are a great addition.
+Version two of the lenses automatically talk to the X100., this removes the need to visit a menus.

 The X100 is also great in low light.
 The dynamic range and clarity offered by the X100 meant it was the perfect companion to capture gritty black and white images on a film set, you can see the artificial rain falling on the right hand side of the image below.